qmk/qmk_firmware/keyboards/handwired/dactyl/readme.md

   - Load the .hex file into it.

-  - Press the Reset button by inserting a paperclip gently into the reset hole in the top right corder.
+  - Put the Teensy in firmware-loading mode:
+    * If your current layout has a RESET key, press it.
+    * If you lack a RESET key, press the reset button on the Teensy board itself.

   - Click the button in the Teensy app to download the firmware.

 To flash with ´teensy-loader-cli´:

-  - Build the firmware with `make keymapname`, for example `make default`
+  - Build the firmware as above

   - Run `<path/to/>teensy_loader_cli -mmcu=atmega32u4 -w handwired_dactyl_<keymap>.hex`

-  - Press the Reset button by inserting a paperclip gently into the reset hole in the top right corder.
+  - Put the Teensy in firmware-loading mode:
+    * If your current layout has a RESET key, press it.
+    * If you lack a RESET key, press the reset button on the Teensy board itself.